HenryEA/slidingwindowfixed/README.md

-# Code fo the Sliding Window Fixed Technique
+# Code for the Sliding Window Fixed Technique

 This repository contains code solutions to a popular technique for solving algorithms.
 This is called the Sliding Window Fixed.